Select one of the options below:

 Do you enjoy working with others and consider yourself to be an independent thinker and self-starter?
 If so, an anthropology degree could be just what you need to propel your career forward.
 Prepare for a career that requires sensitivity to cultural differences.
 Learn to physically and mentally adapt to challenging situations.

-The U.S Bureau of Labor Statistics projects careers in anthropology to grow 5 percent through 2029, with a median salary of $63,670.
+The U.S Bureau of Labor Statistics projects careers in anthropology to grow five percent through 2029.

 Companies across the globe working with minority populations or multiple foreign cultures need professionals with a background in anthropology.
 Relevant employment opportunities include: